brunnurs/code-camp-2018/README.md

 # code-camp-2018
-All information about the ti8m code camp in autumn 2018
+All information & code for the upcomming code camp!

-### Login Details AWS cloud (for additional computation power)
-Login Name: ursin.brunner@ti8m.ch

-Password: ask me (location & day)
+See the wiki for more information